On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Introduction

+where the diagram in the brackets is a commutative diagram in the same $\infty$-category.
+For an operator $F$ acting on $C$, we will use the brackets $[C ]^F$ to denote the derived eigenspaces and, if $C$ is a concrete complex and $F$ an operator acting on $C$, the brackets $(C)^F$ or simply $C^F$, to denote the non-derived ones.

 Our cohomology groups will be equipped with a canonical topology.
 To talk about it in a systematic way, we will work rationally in the category of locally convex $K$-vector spaces and integrally in the category of pro-discrete $\so_K$-modules.
-For details the reader may consult \cite[Sec.\,2.1, 2.3]{CDN3}.
+For details the reader may consult \cite[Sec.\,2.1, 2.2]{CDN3}.
 To summarize quickly: \begin{enumerate} \item $C_K$ is the category of convex $K$-vector spaces; it is a quasi-abelian category.
 We will denote the left-bounded derived $\infty$-category of $C_K$ by $\sd(C_K)$.
 A morphism of complexes that is a quasi-isomorphism in $\sd(C_K)$, i.e., its cone is strictly exact, will be called a {\em strict quasi-isomorphism}.
-The associated cohomology objects are denoted by\footnote{$LH$ stands for ``left heart''.} $\wt{H}^n(E)\in {LH}(C_K)$; they are called {\em classical} if the natural map $\wt{H}^n(E)\to {H}^n(E)$ is an isomorphism\footnote{In our situations this is usually equivalent to $H^n(E)$ being separated.}. \item Objects in the category $PD_K$ of pro-discrete $\so_K$-modules are topological $\so_K$-modules that are countable inverse limits, as topological $\so_K$-modules, of discrete $\so_K$-modules $M^i$, $i\in \N$.
+The associated cohomology objects are denoted by\footnote{$LH$ stands for ``left heart''.} $\wt{H}^n(E)\in {LH}(C_K)$; they are called {\em classical} if the natural map $\wt{H}^n(E)\to {H}^n(E)$ is an isomorphism\footnote{In our situations this is usually equivalent to $H^n(E)$ being separated.}. \item We will often work in a slightly more general setting.
+Let $A_K:={\rm LH}(C_K)$.
+It is an abelian category and we have $\sd(C_K)\stackrel{\sim}{\to} \sd(A_K)$.
+Let $B\in C_K$ be a topological algebra over $K$.
+We will denote by $A_B$ the abelian subcategory of $A_K$ of $B$-modules.
+We set $\sd(C_B):= \sd(A_B)$. \item For the default tensor product (over $K$) in $C_K$ we have chosen the projective tensor product (which commutes with projective limits).
+It is left exact. \item Objects in the category $PD_K$ of pro-discrete $\so_K$-modules are topological $\so_K$-modules that are countable inverse limits, as topological $\so_K$-modules, of discrete $\so_K$-modules $M^i$, $i\in \N$.
 It is a quasi-abelian category.
 Inside $PD_K$ we distinguish the category $PC_K$ of pseudocompact $\so_K$-modules, i.e., pro-discrete modules $M\simeq\wlim_iM_i$ such that each $M_i$ is of finite length (we note that if $K$ is a finite extension of $\Q_p$ this is equivalent to $M$ being profinite).
 It is an abelian category. \item There is a tensor product functor from the category of pro-discrete $\so_K$-modules to convex $K$-vector spaces:

 Since $C_K$ admits filtered inductive limits, the functor $(-){\otimes}K$ extends to a functor $(-){\otimes}K: {\rm Ind}(PD_K)\to C_{K}$.
 The functor $(-){\otimes}K$ is right exact but not, in general, left exact.
 We will consider its (compatible) left derived functors